 Vacuum coffee makers use a paper filter, where coffee is placed in the filter and water is poured over the filter.
 After this, you have to push with your own strength on the outsides to force the hot water through the coffee, blending it together.
 Specialised machines do this well with detailed instructions, and this very well could be your portable coffee solution.

-Other portable coffee makers
+AeroPress portable coffee machines

 What should I look out for when shopping for a portable coffee machine?